fbarikzehi/clean-scaffolder/README.md

 You can help by:

-* 📜 Adding new scaffolds (any language or framework)
+* 📜 Adding new scaffolders (any language,framework or tools)
-* 🛠️ Improving existing scripts
+* 🛠️ Improving existing scripts (add new features)
 * 📝 Writing documentation or usage guides

 > 📖 See `CONTRIBUTING.md` for more info